nasirkhan/module-manager/README.md

 composer require nasirkhan/module-manager
 ```

+Now the `Module Manager` is installed and ready to use.

-After installing the package, you need to publish the config file and the module stub files.
-You can do this by running the following command:
+If you need to change the stub path and other config then use the following command to publish the config file and the module stub files.

 ```php
 php artisan vendor:publish --tag=module-manager